 We may be known for our historic Victorian-era monuments and markers, but we understand that today’s families have different wants and needs from those in the 1800s.
 At our expansive cemetery, we offer a variety of options to ensure that the final resting place you choose meets your family traditions, religious requirements and budget.
 We offer property for cremation, entombment or traditional burial, including lawn crypts, upright monuments, customized memorials, private and community mausoleums, cremation niches, hillside estates and terrace-level estates.

 As cremation memorialization becomes increasingly popular, we strive to provide as many options as we can.
-Rosehill Cemetery has cremation memorial benches, niches, columbaria and a scattering garden.
+Rosehill Cemetery has cremation memorial benches, niches, and columbaria.
 One of our most beautiful options is our glass-front niches in the mausoleum.
 Many families choose to personalize these niches with flowers, mementos, photographs and customized urns.

 Funeral chapels offer convenience